- Public Computers

 Laptop Loaner Program

 We also offer 30 laptops for you to borrow and use anywhere in the library.
-Current Carleton University students, staff, and faculty in good standing ($10 or less in fines on their account) may register for the laptop loan program at the ITS Service Desk, located on the 4th floor of the library.
+Current Carleton University students, staff, and faculty in good standing may register for the laptop loan program at the ITS Service Desk, located on the 4th floor of the library.

 Pay Printing is available at most public student labs and in other public areas around campus.
 For specific instructions on how to print in the labs and at other pay printers on Campus, please see the CUontheGO webpage.